Upgrading your ERP?

 Platforms such as those available from Avalara, a leading provider of cloud-native automated tax compliance solutions, open up the possibilities to enhance the customer experience.
 A few examples:

-- A real-time application that is fast and highly accurate is critical, because if customers have to wait too long for the sales tax calculation (and shipping), they’ll leave the website and the sale is lost.
+- A real-time application that’s fast is critical because if customers must wait too long for the sales tax calculation (and shipping), they’ll leave the website and the sale is lost.

 - A built-in address verification feature reduces the possibility of shipping an item to an invalid address.